rest-routes/rest-routes-documentation/index.rst

 For creating custom routes that only administrators can access, you could choose the `manage_options` capability.
 This would make the request fail if the logged user has no capability of `manage_options` (non-administrators).

-**One very important note here is that you must use a third-party plugin for handling the authentication of your REST requests (JWT, OAuth).**
+By default, Rest Routes comes with a Basic Authentication mechanism, so you can use a WP username and password for doing authenticated requests.

 Endpoint Type
 ---------------